olafkfreund/mediacenter/README.md

 # Media Center on Pi 4

+I'm using VSCode and an devcontainer.
+Since I have a lot of different projects it's really easy to use container pre-build for each project.
+I have attached the .devcontainer with the source files.
+Try it.
+It works great.

-#Install and configure the cluster.
+## Install and configure the cluster.

 There are so many ways to install and configure a kubernetes cluster on Pi 4.